vibbits/nextflow-workshop/README.md

 <summary>Hint</summary>

 The container that you use should have the R-package ‘DADA2’ installed.
+The R script takes all fastq files as an argument.

 </details>